-The Media Reference Stack (MeRS) is a highly optimized software stack for Intel® architecture to enable media prioritized workloads, such as transcoding and analytics.
+The Media Reference Stack (MeRS) is a highly optimized software stack for Intel® Architecture Processors (the CPU) and Intel® Processor Graphics (the GPU) to enable media prioritized workloads, such as transcoding and analytics.

 This guide explains how to use the pre-built MeRS container image, build your own MeRS container image, and use the reference stack.

 Developers face challenges due to the complexity of software integration for media tasks that require investing time and engineering effort.
 For example:

 MeRS abstracts away the complexity of integrating multiple software components and specifically tunes them for Intel platforms.
 MeRS enables media and visual cloud developers to deliver experiences using a simple containerized solution.

 Refer to the System Stacks for Linux* OS repository for information and download links for the different versions and offerings of the stack.

 MeRS V0.2.0 release announcement including media processing on GPU and analytics on CPU.

 MeRS V0.1.0 including media processing and analytics CPU.